Sam Langford: Life after boxing

 Langford eventually went completely blind and ended up penniless, living in Harlem, New York City.
-In 1944, a newspaper column was published about his plight after which close to $10,000.00 was donated by fans to help Langford.
-The column was titled "A Dark Man Laughs" and it was written by Al Laney of the New York Herald Tribune.
+In 1944, a newspaper column was published about his plight, after which close to $10,000 was donated by fans to help Langford.
+The column was titled "A Dark Man Laughs" and was written by Al Laney of the New York Herald Tribune.
 Eventually, funding was obtained to pay for successful eye surgery.

 Langford was enshrined in the Ring Boxing Hall of Fame and Canada's Sports Hall of Fame in 1955.
 He died a year later in Cambridge, Massachusetts, where he had been living in a private nursing home.

 In 1999, Langford was voted Nova Scotia's top male athlete of the 20th century.

-In 2013, the jazz trio Tarbaby released a CD entitled "Ballad of Sam Langford".
+In 2013, the jazz trio Tarbaby released a CD entitled Ballad of Sam Langford.
+In 2016, Jacob Sampson premiered the play Chasing Champions, a dramatization of Langford's life which Sampson both wrote and starred in as Langford.

 In 2018 Langford was ranked fifth in a selection of the greatest 15 athletes in Nova Scotia's history.